hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

-Hazelcast Replicated Map uses `EntryListener` to listen to events which occur when entries are added to, updated in, evicted from or removed from the Replicated Map.
+Hazelcast Replicated Map uses `EntryListener` to listen to the events that occur when the entries are added to, updated in or evicted/removed from the Replicated Map.
 See the [Entry Listener section](#7522-entry-listener) for information on how to create an entry listener object and register it.

 ### 7.4.4.
 Using Queue